artheadsweden/TEW/README.md

 Notes:

 - This backend will append `sslmode=require` automatically for Postgres URLs if it’s missing.
+- If your Render deploy errors with an IPv6 `Network is unreachable` message when connecting to Supabase, the backend now attempts to resolve an IPv4 address and add `hostaddr=<ipv4>` automatically (libpq feature) while keeping the hostname.
 - If you ever accidentally paste secrets into git history, rotate the Supabase DB password.

 ### Migrating from local SQLite → Postgres